GladClan/text-dungeon-crawler/README.md

 - Party is displayed on the left of the battle page with their items and abilities which they can use.
     - add a flee button underneath the party, which gives the enemies the chance to attack the party as they flee.
     - Make hidden enemies hidden 🕶️
-    - ✅ the items and abilities underneath the party will be their attacks and abilities and I will need to pass in the functions through to the buttons from the weapons and such
+    - ✅ the items and abilities underneath the party will be their attacks and abilities. will need to pass in the functions through to the buttons from the weapons and such
         - Select a target, then the ability to use.. or vice versa, that might be more intuitive.
         - Considering when characters or the party has the "blind" effect, hides all the enemies so the character can't see who they're targeting.
 They also have a chance to hit friends 👀
     - ✅ who is active will be emphasized somehow, either size or a scrollbar at the top that rotates the party and enemies according to the initiative list.